 Hmm…my favorite place to party?
 I don’t really party that much!
 But I love to go to the Comedy Cellar and laugh – if you call that a party.
 I also love to dance but have a hard time finding a place to dance in NYC that isn’t a club.
 I wish there were more weddings so I could dance the night away!
 As for a romantic dinner I love Raoul’s, in the back garden.
 I also love when Tim (my husband) cooks for me at home using fresh food from the Farmer’s Market, we open a bottle of wine and put on Pandora.

 That sounds so romantic!
 What’s your go-to meal?

-Salmon, steamed veggies, brown rice, glass of red wine and a square of dark chocolate for dessert with raspberries and blackberries!
+Salmon, steamed veggies, brown rice, a glass of red wine, and a square of dark chocolate for dessert with raspberries and blackberries!

 Yum!
 That sounds pretty healthy.
 Do you follow any special diet?

 Nope.
-I eat healthy but listen to my body.
+I eat healthily but listen to my body.

 You seem so balanced.
 Whom do you look to for inspiration?

 I look to many people, my husband, my family, my colleagues, my teachers, my friends, my practice, music, art, theater, the city, the outdoors, books and experiences.

 How cool is that!?
 But if you weren’t teaching yoga, what do you think you’d do?